-Credit risk strategy
+Risk strategy

-The Postbank Group manages its credit risk on the basis of the credit risk strategy approved annually by the Management Board; the strategy is also brought to the attention of the Loan and Equity Investments Committee of the Supervisory Board.
-The credit risk strategy contains targets for the risk profiles of individual credit products as well as target returns, such as net interest margins and returns on equity to be achieved.

-As another strategic risk management measure, the Postbank Group bases the aggregate composition of its loan portfolio on a target portfolio.
+The responsible Management Board members in the Credit Risk Committee (CRC) define the framework for the group's credit policy and the allocation of the credit risk capital made available by the Group Management Board for credit, country and counterparty risks to the operating units.
+The risk strategy is subsequently expressed by the definition of issuer, country and counterparty limits.
+As another strategic risk management measure, and in preparation for implementation of the Mindestanforderungen an das Kreditgeschäft (MaK - minimum requirements for credit transactions), the Postbank group bases the aggregate composition of its credit portfolio on a target portfolio.
 This was constructed to reflect a balanced risk/return.
 The actual portfolio is compared quarterly with the target portfolio.

-In addition to defining the risk policy, risk measurement, risk management and risk control are the elements used to manage the credit risk position of the Postbank Group.
+In addition to defining the risk policy, risk measurement, risk management and risk control are the core elements of Postbank's feedback system for managing its credit risk position.

-Control elements of credit risk position
+Control elements of credit position